6 Aircraft Anti-Icing and De-Icing Systems - PilotMall.com

 • What’s the difference between anti-icing and de-icing in flight?

-Anti-icing is part of an ice protection system that prevents ice from forming, while de-icing removes ice after it has already formed.
+Anti-icing prevents ice from forming on surfaces, while de-icing removes ice that has already formed.

 • How do inflatable boots work?